TimZaman/timzaman.github.io/docs/about/about.md

 # About/Contact

 Hello.
-I'm Tim Zaman - I work at ~~NVIDIA~~ Tesla and also X (Twitter).
-I am responsible for the AI infra.
-Think sw for big iron.
+I'm Tim Zaman - I work at ~~NVIDIA Tesla and also X (Twitter)~~ Google Deepmind.
+I am responsible for ~~the~~ some AI infra.
+Think ~~sw for~~ big ~~iron~~.

 <img src="docs/about/about_zaman-klompen-ansicht-2.jpg" alt="ansicht klompen" width="512"/><br />
 _Distributed clogging at scale.
-If you were wondering; then yes, I am from Holland - though based in SF._
+If you were wondering; then yes, I am from Holland - though based in ~~SF~~ Bay Area._

 I am a mechanical engineer at heart (MSc biorobotics), but I am a lazy human so I just sit down on my chair and do software.

 I ran my own company until 2016, working with software and hardware for cameras systems serving many international customers like the Smithsonian Museum, MoMa and many others.
 During this, I also pursued a part-time PhD on imaging devices for cultural heritage.
-But I got into AI and persued that at NVIDIA and now Tesla, and also X (Twitter).
+But I got into AI and persued that at NVIDIA and at Tesla and also at X (Twitter) but now they call it AGI at Google Deepmind.

 Radio operator callsign: **PD4TA**.